Are you stressed?

 The tiger is the trigger (or the stressor).
 The physical response is the stress.
 When the tiger charges, you run.
 And by running, you are physically burning off the stress.
 You are literally, physiologically, fixing the situation inside your body.

-But when our daughter yells at us?
-We may “work it out” though a long and exhausting conversation and thus come to a lovely consensus and end with a hug.
+But when our boss yells at us?
+We may “work it out” though a long and exhausting conversation and thus come to a lovely consensus.
 Which means we have handled the trigger (stressor) really well…but we haven’t actually done anything about the actual physical stress in our body.

 And that is why we get so burnt out overtime.